Charles Ponzi: Securities Exchange Company

 Ponzi began depositing the money in the Hanover Trust Bank of Boston (a small bank on Hanover Street in the mostly Italian North End), in the hope that once his account was large enough he could impose his will on the bank or even be made its president; he bought a controlling interest in the bank through himself and several friends after depositing $3 million.
 By July 1920, Ponzi had made millions.
-People were mortgaging their homes and investing their life savings.
+Some of his investors had been mortgaging their homes and investing their life savings.
 Most did not take their profits but reinvested.
 Ponzi's company, meanwhile, had set up branches from Maine to New Jersey.

 Even though Ponzi's company was bringing in fantastic sums of money each day, the simplest financial analysis would have shown that the operation was running at a large loss.
 As long as money kept flowing in, existing investors could be paid with the new money.
 This was the only method Ponzi had to continue providing returns to existing investors, as he made no effort to generate legitimate profits.

 Ponzi's initial investors consisted of working-class immigrants like himself.
 Gradually, news travelled upwards, and many well-to-do Boston Brahmins also invested in his scheme.
 In its heyday, nearly 75% of Boston's police force had invested in the scheme.
 Ponzi's investors even included those closest to him, like his chauffeur John Collins and his own brother-in-law.
 Ponzi was indiscriminate about whom he allowed to invest, from young newspaper boys investing a few dollars to high-net-worth individuals, like a banker from Lawrence, Kansas, who invested $10,000.

-Unfeasibility of Ponzi's scheme
+Infeasibility of Ponzi's scheme

 Though Ponzi was still paying back investors, mostly from money from subsequent investors, he had not yet figured out a way to actually change the IRCs to cash.
 He also subsequently realized that changing the coupons to money was logistically impossible.
 For example: for the initial 18 investors of January 1920, for their $1,800 investment, it would have taken 53,000 postal coupons to actually realize the arbitrage profits.
 For the subsequent 15,000 investors that Ponzi had, he would have had to fill Titanic-sized ships with postal coupons just to ship them to the U.S. from Europe.
-However, Ponzi found that all the interest payments returned to him, as investors kept re-investing.
+However, Ponzi found that all the interest payments returned to him, as investors continued to re-invest.